Slot wonders if Salah thinks he 'made a mistake'

 "I haven't said I'm not going to talk to him.
 And the next question is should the initiative come from me or from him.
 Now that's another question to answer."

-Slot added he was touched by the support from the travelling Liverpool fans at San Siro on Tuesday, with his name ringing out at the full time whistle.
+Slot added he was touched by the support from the traveling Liverpool fans at San Siro on Tuesday, with his name ringing out at the full-time whistle.

 "What it means that the fans sing for me, that means a lot," the Dutch coach added.
 "But I said it is not about me, it is about the team.
 So many fans are showing their support in a difficult circumstance for the club."

-Despite a disastrous start to Liverpool's Premier League defence, the win over Inter on Tuesday has Slot's side in eighth place on 12 points after six games in the league phase of the UCL.
-They are in 10th in England's top flight, but only three points behind Crystal Palace for the last Champions League spot for next season.
+Despite a disastrous start to Liverpool's Premier League defense, the win over Inter on Tuesday has Slot's side in eighth place on 12 points after six games in the league phase of the UCL.
+Liverpool are in 10th in England's top flight, but only three points behind Crystal Palace for the last Champions League spot for next season.

 Liverpool host Brighton on Saturday.
-Slot has not said whether or not Salah will be part of the team for that game.
+Slot has not said whether Salah will be part of the team for that game.